hassansin/hassansin.github.io/_posts/2017-05-07-implementing-websocket-protocol-in-go.markdown

 # Implementing WebSocket Protocol in Go

 The target of this post is to write a simple websocket echo server based on `net/http` library.
 Also understanding HTTP hijacking, binary encoding/decoding in Go.
-Websocket is relative simple protocol to implement.
+Websocket is a relatively simple protocol to implement.
 It uses HTTP protocol for initial handshaking.
 After the handshaking it basically uses raw TCP to read/write data.
 We'll be using the [Websocket Protocol Specification](https://tools.ietf.org/html/rfc6455) as a reference to the implementation.

 Full source code is available [here](https://github.com/hassansin/go-websocket-echo-server)